-Note that the university's academic calendar starts on Wednesday 1/12, so Session 1 will be covered on 1/12, 1/18, and 1/19.
+Note that the university's academic calendar starts on Wednesday 1/11 and there are no classes on 1/16 for MLK Day, so Session 1 will be covered on 1/11, 1/17, and 1/18.
 As noted above, students can attend any of the sessions, regardless of which section they are formally assigned to.
-The regular weekly schedule will begin on Monday 1/24.
+The regular weekly schedule will begin on Monday 1/23.